jucacrispim/toxicbuild/docs/source/notifications.rst

 .. note::

-   To use this notification method you must configure the smtp parameters in toxicoutput.
+   To use this notification method you must configure the SMTP parameters in toxicoutput.
 See :ref:`toxicoutput-config`

 This method have the following parameters: